 - Best For impressive rooms at bargain prices

 - Why We love it: Iconic Hotel with Vegas Feel and Great Rooms, Great Pool

 - What we Don’t Like: Location poor, Slightly worn, Frequent poor service reports.

-Let’s start with the bad The location is not the best.
-This may seem a little odd as on a map it really seems right in the thick of it.
+Let’s start with the bad: The location is not the best.
+This may seem a little odd, as on a map it really seems right in the thick of it.
 But those distances are deceiving and MGM is almost the worst of all worlds.
 It’s not so far out to justify a Taxi to most places but is far enough that it is an exhausting walk, especially after several hikes in the boiling sun.
 It is right at the edge of what we consider acceptable.
-But if you are not strong walkers you could find yourself a bit trapped.
+But if you are not strong walkers, you could find yourself a bit trapped.
 Also of late, we hear more complaints about poor service at the MGM than just about anywhere.
 It is not something we have experienced ourselves but it is a worry.
-However these complaints are dwarfed by the huge number of flawless trip reported, just a little over the usual amount we hear about.
+However, these complaints are dwarfed by the huge number of flawless trips reported, just a little over the usual amount we hear about.

-The Hotel is a Las Vegas Icon and has some excellent facilities.
-One of the Best Shows in Vegas, KA By Cirque du Soleil, An Amazing pool area and coupled with the room upgrade options it a perfectly good place to stay for the pretty modest costs compared to other hotels.
+The Hotel is a Las Vegas Icon and has some excellent facilities: One of the Best Shows in Vegas- KA By Cirque du Soleil, An amazing pool area, and coupled with the room upgrade options it is a perfectly good place to stay for the pretty modest costs compared to other hotels.
 You get ALOT for your money.